 How to get to the Cinque Terre: The Cinque Terre is easily accessible by train.
 Most people fly into Milan or Rome.
 Once you’re in Italy, you can make your way to the Cinque Terre by taking a train from Florence, Milan or Pisa to the La Spezia or Santa Margarita stations.
-Jensen says it’s most common to start your trip in La Spezia; from there, you can connect easily to the five villages via a local train.
+It’s common to start your trip in La Spezia; from there, you can connect easily to the five villages via a local train.

 Public ferries also run between La Spezia and Portovenere in both directions, on the hour.
 They stop in every village except Corniglia during the high season, between April and October.

-According to Jensen, there are no options for assisted transport within the towns of the Cinque Terre, which can be difficult for people who have young children or mobility challenges.
+There are no options for assisted transport within the towns of the Cinque Terre, which can be difficult for people who have young children or mobility challenges.
 It’s worth noting that most of the trains arrive up on a hillside, so you’ll probably have to make your own way down the hill with your bags because there are no taxis.
-Thus, you’ll want to pack light, Jensen says.
-“Backpacks are a good plan.”
+So consider packing light.

 Money: Italy uses the euro.
-Jensen recommends taking out some cash at the airport before you travel to Italy, just in case you end up at a smaller restaurant or shop that does not accept credit cards.
-However, she says the Cinque Terre has become so well traveled that most places take credit and debit cards, and there are also ATMs in most of the towns.
+Consider taking out some cash at the airport before you travel to Italy, just in case you end up at a smaller restaurant or shop that does not accept credit cards.
+Still, the Cinque Terre has become so well traveled that most places take credit and debit cards, and there are also ATMs in most of the towns.

-Even if you’re planning to visit all of the towns, you can still stay in one town and use it as your home base, Jensen says.
-She recommends using local transport to explore the other municipalities, as everything is quite close together.
-“Then you don’t have to pack and unpack every day,” she says.
+Even if you’re planning to visit all of the towns, you can still stay in one town and use it as your home base.
+Use local transport to explore the other municipalities, as everything is quite close together.
+That way you don’t have to pack and unpack every day.

 What to Eat and Drink: Come to the Cinque Terre for the beautiful views, stay for the delicious food.
 Seafood is popular in this area, given each town’s proximity to the sea.
-“You’ll see fishing boats coming in and out all day,” Jensen says.
-You’ll also find many olive oil-based dishes, especially dishes with pesto.
+Expect many olive oil-based dishes, especially dishes with pesto.
 (Cinque Terre locals claim to have invented the sauce.)
 You should also search out fresh pasta and keep an eye out for anchovies.
 Monterosso is known for its anchovies—the town even has festivals dedicated to the flavorful little fish every year.

 Key phrases to know: